Frequently Asked Questions

 There are two routes for obtaining a copy of your degree certificate depending on when you graduated and whether you were awarded a Queen Mary University of London or University of London degree.

-If you enrolled on a programme of study after 1 August 2013 and elected to graduate with a Queen Mary University of London degree award, please click here for information about obtaining a replacement degree certificate.
+If you enrolled on a programme of study after 1 August 2013 and elected to graduate with a Queen Mary University of London degree award, you can obtain a replacement degree certificate.

 If you studied at the university prior to 2013 and if you opted to received a University of London degree award, you will need to contact the University of London as below: